chrissitxt/sprout.app/README.md

 Sprout is designed specifically as a Progressive Web App (PWA).
 This architecture allows the app to be available on any device with a modern web browser without the need for an app store.

 ### Installation and Access
 To install Sprout on mobile, open the link in your browser and use the "Add to Home Screen" option found in your share or menu settings.
-On a desktop, you can simply click the install icon located in your browser's address bar.
+On desktop, you can simply click the install icon located in your browser's address bar.